1981 Iowa Hawkeyes football team: Schedule

 In 1981, Iowa played eight conference games, missing one opponent.
 The government of Iowa mandated that they resume their series with Iowa State.
 Iowa did not play Ohio State in 1981; OSU was also 8-3 and 6-2 in the Big Ten to tie for the conference title.
 The Buckeyes won their bowl game, the 1981 Liberty Bowl over Navy, and finished at 9-3.
+Iowa was awarded the Rose Bowl berth because it had not been to Pasadena since the 1958 season, while Ohio State went two years earlier.